nholthaus/units/README.md

 since the underlying type and scale parameters default to `double` and `linear_scale` respectively.

-Units of the same dimension (e.g length units) can be implicitly converted/assigned to one another if the conversion would be lossless (i.g. not from `double` to `int` underlying types or truncating).
+Units of the same dimension (e.g length units) can be implicitly converted/assigned to one another if the conversion would be lossless (i.g. non narrowing nor truncating).
 Units (with the exception of dimensionless units) cannot be implicitly converted to/from built-in types, such as `double`.

 Units are constructed from built-in types, and the `value()` method (or `operator()`) can be used to retrieve its underlying value.
 That said, the user should prefer to operate within the unit type-space as much as is practical, and wrappers of most `<cmath>` functions are provided to enable operating solely in the `unit` domain.